jordanjm/BBSZCodeRunner/README.md

     <gamefile>: The name of the .z3 or .z5 game file to run.

     -b (optional): Enable detailed debug logging.
 Without this flag, only essential information (start/end times, sanitized username, and game file used) is logged.
+    -d (optional): Changes from frotz to dfrotz when running the gamefile.

 Logging